kubernetes-sigs/external-dns/docs/faq.md

 ### Which DNS providers are supported?

-So far, Google CloudDNS and AWS Route 53 with ALIAS records.
-There's interest in supporting CoreDNS and Azure DNS.
-We're open to discussing/adding other providers if the community believes it would be valuable.

-Initial support for Google CloudDNS is available since the `v0.1` release.
-Initial support for AWS Route 53 is available in the `v0.2` release (CNAME based) and ALIAS is targeted for the `v0.3` release.

-There are no plans regarding other providers at the moment.
+Currently, the following providers are supported:

+- Google CloudDNS
+- AWS Route 53
+- AzureDNS
+- CloudFlare
+- DigitalOcean
+- DNSimple
+- Infoblox
+- Dyn
+- OpenStack Designate
+- PowerDNS

+As stated in the README, we are currently looking for stable maintainers for those providers, to ensure that bugfixes and new features will be available for all of those.

 ### Which Kubernetes objects are supported?

-Services exposed via `type=LoadBalancer` and for the hostnames defined in Ingress objects.
-It also seems useful to expose Services with `type=NodePort` to point to your cluster's nodes directly, but there's no commitment to doing this yet.
+Services exposed via `type=LoadBalancer` and for the hostnames defined in Ingress objects as well as headless hostPort services.
+An initial effort to support type `NodePort` was started as of May 2018 and it is in progress at the time of writing.

-### How do I specify DNS name for my Kubernetes objects?
+### How do I specify a DNS name for my Kubernetes objects?

 There are three sources of information for ExternalDNS to decide on DNS name.
 ExternalDNS will pick one in order as listed below: